 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 251)

 The practice of nursing draws on contemporary theory in the areas of healthcare management, health informatics, healthcare law and ethics, community health, clinical performance, personalized medicine, and health assessment.